sap-tutorials/Tutorials/tutorials/abap-environment-create-cds-mde/abap-environment-create-cds-mde.md

     > The metadata extensions are evaluated in a specific order.
 For more information, see [Annotation Propagation](https://help.sap.com/viewer/f859579898c7494dbe2449bb7f278dcc/Cloud/en-US/df5d534075254682a81b59fb67ebd686.html).

-6. Format, save, and activate ( **`Shift+F1, Ctrl+S, Ctrl+F3`** ).
+6. Format, save, and activate ( **`Shift+F1, Ctrl+S, Ctrl+3`** ).

 [DONE]
 [ACCORDION-END]

 [ACCORDION-BEGIN [Step 11: ](Add semantic metadata)] If you define currency amounts and currency codes semantically, then the system will apply specific rules to handle these fields appropriately.
-For example, in this tutorial, if you define `TotalPrice` as a currency amount, then the system will add the appropriate currency to the `TotalPrice` column automatically.
+For example, in this tutorial, if you define `TotalPrice` as a currency amount, and define `CurrencyCode` as a currency code field, then the system will add the appropriate currency to the `TotalPrice` column automatically.
 There is no need to display `CurrencyCode` as a separate column.

-1. To do this, add the following two annotations to your CDS entity:
+1. To do this, add the following two annotations to your CDS view:

     ```CDS